dask/dask/docs/source/foundations.rst

 Everything is a Server
 ----------------------

-The Center, Workers, Scheduler, and Nanny objects all inherit from Server.
+Workers, Scheduler, and Nanny objects all inherit from Server.
 Each maintains separate state and serves separate functions but all communicate in the way shown above.
 They talk to each other by opening connections, writing messages that trigger remote functions, and then collect the results with read.